madhavnatarajan/two_round_cryptographically_secure_byzantine_agreement/README.md

-# IBADomExt: 2-Round Byzantine Agreement Demo
+# Round-Optimal Domain Extension for Cryptographically Secure Byzantine Agreement Demo

 An interactive demo of the cryptographically secure domain extension protocol for Byzantine Agreement, implemented in Rust with a browser-based UI.